Rachit-1997/imdb-movie-analysis-python/README.md

    jupyter notebook notebook/IMDB_movie_project.ipynb

 🎯 Result & Learning
-Learned how to perform end-to-end EDA on real-world data Improved skills in Python, Pandas, and Seaborn visualizations Gained insights into movie trends and audience preferences This project showcases analytical and visualization skills for data analyst roles
+-Learned how to perform end-to-end EDA on real-world data -Improved skills in Python, Pandas, and Seaborn visualizations -Gained insights into movie trends and audience preferences -This project showcases analytical and visualization skills for data analyst roles

 👤 About Me
 I am a fresher aspiring for data analyst roles with skills in:

-Python
+-Python
-SQL
+-SQL
-Excel
+-Excel
-Power BI
+-Power BI
-Data Visualization
+-Data Visualization
-Statistical Analysis
+-Statistical Analysis